BenjaminMesic/HbbAnalysis/readme.md

   path_samples              = '/STORE/Hbb/2017_04_VHBBHeppyV25'
 ```
 By running this script you will create a folder called 'Wlv' (or any other name you give)
-in [analysis](https://github.com/BenjaminMesic/HbbAnalysis/tree/master/analysis) which will contain all the necessary config files for the analysis.
+in [analysis directory](https://github.com/BenjaminMesic/HbbAnalysis/tree/master/analysis) which will contain all the necessary config files for the analysis.
 Also, all the results
 will be automatically stored inside.
 Config files are pulled from [templates](https://github.com/BenjaminMesic/HbbAnalysis/tree/master/utility/templates/configuration).

 ## Running the code